Helping you grow closer to God

 Now, I want you to just get there with me.
 Okay?
 Mentally, let’s just get there.
 They’ve been through this, they got some fig leaves on, their relationship has really changed.

-This is a lot bigger than the picture over the fireplace.
-But they’ve had that relational click where they were in sync, now they’re out of sync.
+They’ve had that relational click where they were in sync, now they’re out of sync.
 Now God comes.

 And now Eve is going to get her first experience of what happens when things go wrong.
-Is your man going to step up for you?
-Can you trust him?
-Is it safe to bear your soul and if you make a mistake, is he going to be there for you?

 Ladies, I want you, in your mind’s eye, to imagine what it would feel like when God of the universe asked your husband this question and you listened to this response.